Dentistry @ University Pointe

 • Use a mild salt-water solution to rinse out your mouth

-• Use a piece of gauze that’s moistened to apply pressure to the bleeding.
+• Use a piece of gauze to apply pressure to the bleeding.
 Hold firmly in place for 20 minutes or until it stops bleeding.

 • Use a cold compress on the outside of your cheek for pain.

 If the bleeding won’t stop, go to the emergency room.
-You might also consider calling your emergency dentist to get their advice.
+You may also want to consider contacting your emergency dentist for their advice.
 Keep applying pressure to the bleeding until you are able to get professional help.
 The most important thing is to seek help quickly.

 Dealing With an Emergency?
 Let Us Help!